Best Left-Handed ARs: Parts & Complete Rifles

 If you’re going to swap your mag release over to the left side (as you should) then you need an ambi release button and a compatible bolt catch.

-An ambi mag release is also just useful in general for doing support-side shooting drills.
+An ambi mag release is also useful in general for doing support-side shooting drills.

-11. Forward Controls Extended Serrated Ambi Mag Release
+10. Forward Controls Extended Serrated Ambi Mag Release

 Forward Controls makes a lot of neat stuff for AR-15s, and their Extended Serrated Ambi Mag Release is a good example of that.

-This little guy is a bit on the expensive side, but it does give you the option of hitting your mag release with either hand and on either side.
+This little guy is a bit on the expensive side, but it does give you the option of hitting your mag release with either hand and on either side, and it does so reliably without much risk of accidentally dropping a mag.

-The bolt release is also great, and installs quickly and easily, especially if you’re used to building ARs and have done a lower receiver build before.
+The bolt release is also great and installs quickly and easily, especially if you’re used to building ARs and have done a lower receiver build before.

-12. Troy Ambidextrous Magazine Release and Bolt Release
+11. Troy Ambidextrous Magazine Release and Bolt Release

 Troy also makes a number of really great AR-15 parts and accessories.

-Its Ambidextrous Mag Release and Ambi Bolt Release are both rock-solid, reliable, and not too terribly expensive for what you get.
+Their Ambidextrous Mag Release and Ambi Bolt Release are both rock-solid, reliable, and not too terribly expensive for what you get.

 Overall, Troy just makes really good stuff.
 Both releases don’t do anything to tarnish their reputation as an excellent manufacturer.